 The scriptures have some indications of the practices we mimic.
 Abraham, Sarah, Isaac, Rebekah, Leah, and Jacob are all buried in the cave of Machpelah in the field of Ephron the Hittite in Mamre.
 (Genesis ch.
 23, 35, 49, & 50) The Cave of the Patriarchs is a religious pilgrimage site to this day.
 It is visited by Jews, Christians, and Islamists.
 The Islamist side of the Herodian building has a wall separating it from the other side.
 All visitors still visit the same site.

 It is best for us to bury a body in a casket/coffin.
-Our Christian burial practices are different than the pagans.
+Our Christian burial practices are different from the pagans.
 We confess the resurrection of all flesh.
 The pagans confess the end of the flesh.
-In their confession burning the remains, scattering the remains, or exposing the dead for scavenging are all “natural” treatments of an empty vessel.
+In their confession, burning the remains, scattering the remains, or exposing the dead for scavenging are all “natural” treatments of an empty vessel.
 Since they do not believe in a resurrection, they treat the body like refuse.
-Christians have only recently begun to embrace cremation as an acceptable practice.
+Christians have only recently embraced cremation as an acceptable practice.
 It is not the best option.

 “But, Pastor, can’t God put them back together?”
 Yes, but that’s the wrong question.
 What’s the best option?
 Burial of the body with great reverence and care, confesses the resurrection in word AND in deed.
 It does not challenge or test God.
 Instead, bodily burial reinforces God’s promise concerning the body.